270aldo/ngx.agents/memory-bank/progress.md

 ### Core Infrastructure Completion

-🔄 **A2A Server Optimization (35% Remaining)**
+✅ **A2A Server Optimization (Completed)**
-- Complete migration of remaining agents
+- ✅ Migration of all agents completed
-- Comprehensive performance testing and optimization
+- 🔄 Comprehensive performance testing and optimization (in progress)
-- Advanced monitoring and telemetry
+- 🔄 Advanced monitoring and telemetry (in progress)
-- Fine-tuning of circuit breaker parameters
+- 🔄 Fine-tuning of circuit breaker parameters (in progress)
-- Advanced retry strategies
+- 🔄 Advanced retry strategies (in progress)

 🔄 **Vertex AI Client Optimization (30% Remaining)**
 - Advanced caching strategies implementation